ManuelePasini/slides-markdown/slides/digital_twins.md

 - Build upon a PostgreSQL instance.
 - Based on <b>hypertables</b>:
   - Logical table
-  - Organizes the data in chunks (of a predefined time range) based on some time/bigint column of the table (B-Tree)
+  - Organizes the data in chunks (of a predefined time range) based on some time/bigint column of the table (B-Tree).
+  - Each chunk gets mapped into a table.
+So indexes grows with the chunk size.
   - Other columns can be added in partitioning columns
   - Support for distributed hypertables
   - Supports a large set of PostgreSQL extensions (e.g. PostGIS, PostGIS_Raster)